wkhere/stackless/Doc/library/pickle.rst

 Although powerful, implementing :meth:`__reduce__` directly in your classes is error prone.
 For this reason, class designers should use the high-level interface (i.e., :meth:`__getnewargs__`, :meth:`__getstate__` and :meth:`__setstate__`) whenever possible.
 We will show, however, cases where using :meth:`__reduce__` is the only option or leads to more efficient pickling or both.

+.. method:: object.__reduce__()

    The interface is currently defined as follows.
 The :meth:`__reduce__` method takes no argument and shall return either a string or preferably a tuple (the returned object is often referred to as the "reduce value").

    If a string is returned, the string should be interpreted as the name of a global variable.
-It should be the object's local name relative to its module;
-the pickle module searches the module namespace to determine the object's module.
+It should be the object's local name relative to its module; the pickle module searches the module namespace to determine the object's module.
 This behaviour is typically useful for singletons.

    When a tuple is returned, it must be between two and five items long.
    Optional items can either be omitted, or ``None`` can be provided as their value.
 The semantics of each item are in order:

    ..
 XXX Mention __newobj__ special-case?

    * A callable object that will be called to create the initial version of the object.

    * A tuple of arguments for the callable object.
 An empty tuple must be given if the callable does not accept any argument.

    * Optionally, the object's state, which will be passed to the object's :meth:`__setstate__` method as previously described.
 If the object has no such method then, the value must be a dictionary and it will be added to the object's :attr:`__dict__` attribute.

    * Optionally, an iterator (and not a sequence) yielding successive items.
      These items will be appended to the object either using ``obj.append(item)`` or, in batch, using ``obj.extend(list_of_items)``.
      This is primarily used for list subclasses, but may be used by other classes as long as they have :meth:`append` and :meth:`extend` methods with the appropriate signature.
 (Whether :meth:`append` or :meth:`extend` is used depends on which pickle protocol version is used as well as the number of items to append, so both must be supported.)

    * Optionally, an iterator (not a sequence) yielding successive key-value pairs.
 These items will be stored to the object using ``obj[key] = value``.
 This is primarily used for dictionary subclasses, but may be used by other classes as long as they implement :meth:`__setitem__`.

-.. index:: single: __reduce_ex__() (copy protocol)
+.. method:: object.__reduce_ex__(protocol)

    Alternatively, a :meth:`__reduce_ex__` method may be defined.
 The only difference is this method should take a single integer argument, the protocol version.
 When defined, pickle will prefer it over the :meth:`__reduce__` method.
 In addition, :meth:`__reduce__` automatically becomes a synonym for the extended version.
 The main use for this method is to provide backwards-compatible reduce values for older Python releases.

 .. _pickle-persistent: